KyleGospo/docs.bazzite.gg/src/index.md

 - [:fontawesome-brands-android: **Android Applications**][waydroid]{ style="font-size: 1.1rem" }

-  Run Android applications in a container using [Waydroid](https://waydro.id/)
+  Run Android applications in a container using [Waydroid](https://waydro.id/)!

-  - Launch anything from productivity software to games
+  - Launch anything from productivity software to games.
-  - Support for the Google Play Store and [F-Droid](https://f-droid.org/)
+  - Support for the Google Play Store and [F-Droid](https://f-droid.org/).

 - [:fontawesome-solid-handshake: **Contributing**][contrib]{ style="font-size: 1.1rem" }

-  One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute
+  One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute.

   - Something seems broken?
-You might want to [report a bug](General/reporting_bugs.md)
+You might want to [report a bug](General/reporting_bugs.md).
-  - Contributing to documentation like translating it in other languages
+  - Editing current documentation and adding translations are also appreciated.

 </div>